-Instead of the previous 'one size fits all' approach, under Basel II banks have the option of choosing between various approaches, each with a different level of sophistication in risk management, ranging from simple via intermediate to advanced, giving banks the possibility of selecting approaches that are most appropriate for their operations and their financial market infrastructure.
+Instead of the previous "one size fits all" approach, under Basel II banks have the option to choose between various approaches, each with a different level of sophistication in risk management, ranging from simple via intermediate to advanced, giving banks the possibility to select approaches that are most appropriate for their operations and their financial market infrastructure.

-For credit risk, banks can choose between the 'Standardised Approach', the 'Foundation Internal Ratings Based Approach' and the 'Advanced Internal Ratings Based Approach'.
+For credit risk, banks can choose between the "Standardised Approach", the "Foundation Internal Ratings Based Approach" and the "Advanced Internal Ratings Based Approach".
 The Standardised Approach is based on external credit ratings and is the least complex.
 The two Internal Ratings Based Approaches allow banks to use internal credit rating systems to assess the adequacy of their capital.
-The Foundation Internal Ratings Based Approach allows banks to use their own credit rating systems with respect to the 'Probability of Default'.
-In addition to this component of credit risk, the 'Advanced Internal Ratings Based Approach' allows banks to use their own credit rating systems with respect to the 'Exposure at Default' and the 'Loss Given Default'.
-Rabobank Group has chosen the most sophisticated approach, the 'Advanced Internal Ratings Based Approach'.
+The Foundation Internal Ratings Based Approach allows banks to use their own credit rating systems with respect to the "Probability of Default".
+In addition to this component of credit risk, the Advanced Internal Ratings Based Approach allows banks to use their own credit rating systems with respect to the "Loss Given Default".
+Rabobank Group has chosen the most sophisticated approach, the Advanced Internal Ratings Based Approach.

-For operational risk, banks can also choose between three approaches with different levels of sophistication, the most refined one being the 'Advanced Measurement Approach'.
+For operational risk, banks can also choose between three approaches with different levels of sophistication, the most refined one being the "Advanced Measurement Approach".
 Rabobank Group has chosen the Advanced Measurement Approach.